AnaadiRumpal/Predicting-Heart-Disease-Using-Machine-Learning/README.md

 ### Model Training and Evaluation: Trained each model on the training set and evaluated its performance on the test set using accuracy as the primary metric.

+###Model Comparison: Used  3 different machine learning models:
+'Logistic Regression': 0.8852459016393442,
+ 'KNN': 0.6885245901639344,
+ 'Random Forest': 0.8360655737704918

+###Model Improvisation: Did Hypyterparameter tuning using
+- by hand
+- RandomizedSearchCV on LogisticRegression() RandomForestClassifier()
+- GridSearchCV on LogisticRegression Model as it provided best score.

 ## 8. Results:

 Model Performance: Achieved 88.52% accuracy on the test set with the best-performing model Logistic Regression.
 Analysed result with confusion Matrix, cross validation with precision of 84.46%, precision 82.07%, recall 92.12% and f1 score of 86.73%.

-### Key Insights: Identified [mention any important insights or patterns] during data exploration and modeling that contributed to the model's predictive performance.

 ## Conclusion:
 This project showcases the application of machine learning in healthcare, specifically in predicting heart disease based on patient data.
 The results underscore the potential of data-driven approaches to assist in early detection and management of cardiovascular conditions.